andreanisme/Socioparilla/README.md

 #### One final trick

 Say – for example you’d like to add a pixel value to a media query, but you’d like to have that value convert to the relevant em value for the base-line-height or base-font-size.
 That might mean a few calculations.
-CSS-isme includes two functions to help with this.
+Socioparilla includes two functions to help with this.

 	em-font(#px) // converts the value to pixels, based on the base-font-size.